Exercise Tolerance Testing

 How is an exercise tolerance test done?

-Small electrodes are stuck on to your chest.
+Small electrodes are stuck on to the chest.
 Wires from the electrodes are connected to the electrocardiogram (ECG) machine.
-You will then be asked to exercise on a treadmill or on an exercise bike.
+A treadmill or an exercise bike is then used.
 The exercise starts at a very easy pace, and is gradually made more strenuous by increasing the speed and incline of the treadmill, or by putting some resistance on the bike wheel.

-Whilst you exercise, ECG tracings are made and you will also have your blood pressure measured from time to time.
+Whilst walking on the treadmill or cycling on the bike, ECG tracings are made and blood pressure will also be measured from time to time.
 The test lasts about 15-20 minutes.

 What should I do to prepare for the test?

-You should not have a heavy meal within one hour of the test.
+It is best to avoid a heavy meal within one hour of the test.
 Otherwise, there is no special preparation needed.
 For the test, wear loose-fitting clothes and shoes that are comfortable to walk in.
-Continue to take your usual medication unless advised otherwise by a doctor.
+Usual medication should be continued unless advised otherwise.

 Continue reading below